MUTYH Associated Polyposis and the MUTYH gene

 Some genetic changes are more common in certain groups of people than others.
 These mutations are referred to as “Founder Mutations”.
 They occur when people with the same background remain in a separate group due to religious, cultural or geographic reasons.

 Two MUTYH mutations are present in 0.2 to 1.14% of people of European descent.
 These are MUTYH c.452A>G (p.Tyr151Cys), or Y179C for short, and MUTYH c.1103G>A (p.Gly368Asp), or G396D for short.
 Research has shown that these mutations occurred 7 to 11 thousand years ago and have been passed down from parent to child since then.

 An individual with MAP may develop 10, 20 or even 100s polyps in their gastrointestinal tract.
 These polyps, if not removed, can become a cancer.
 To reduce this risk, colonoscopy (screening of the large bowel) should start at age 20 and gastroscopy (screening for polyps in the stomach or the beginning of the small bowel) starts at age 25.
 If no polyps are detected, the screening is repeated every 2 years and if polyps are detected, the screening is done every year.

 In some cases, there may be so many polyps that they cannot be safely removed using colonoscopy.
-In these case, removal of all or part of the colon (colectomy) may be required to reduce the risk.
+In these rare cases, removal of all or part of the colon (colectomy) may be required to reduce the risk.

 In the absence of screening, someone with MUTYH Associated Polyposis syndrome has an 80% chance of developing colon cancer over their lifetime.
-With screening, the risk may be zero.
+With screening, the risk may be very low, even zero.

 What if you carry only one MUTYH mutation?